 20) Black pudding

-Black pudding is another famous Scottish food, similarly to haggis, that may get a dubious reception from people who haven’t tried it before.
-That’s because yes, it does consist of blood along with cereal, herbs and spices.
-Leaving that aside, black pudding is a staple part of any fry up in Scotland and one that you’re likely to see on any traditional Scottish food menu as it’s so versatile; you can have it for breakfast in a roll in a greasy spoon cafe or enjoy it at an upmarket restaurant served alongside scallops – a heavenly combination.
-If you are brave enough to try it you might be pleasantly surprised!
+Black pudding is another one of the most famous Scottish foods.
+Similarly to haggis, it get a dubious reception from people who haven’t tried it.
+That’s because yes, it consists of blood along with cereal, herbs and spices.
+Leaving that aside, black pudding is a staple part of any fry up in Scotland and one that you’re likely to see on any traditional Scottish food menu.
+It’s super versatile.
+Have it for breakfast in a roll in a greasy spoon cafe or enjoy it at an upmarket restaurant served alongside scallops – a heavenly combination.
+Give it a try, you might be pleasantly surprised!